 Benefits of Pug Moisture Detection

 - Increased Equipment Life

 - Lower Energy Costs with Proper Dryer Control

 - Reduced Start-up Times

-Your MoistTech team of professionals are very experienced with the requirements in the production of pug.
 Our sensor calibrations, measurement wavelengths, algorithms and sensor optical requirements are pre-set at the factory.
-Typical accuracy is about ±0.1% moisture.
-Typical analog range is 0-10% moisture and up to as much as 40%, subject to application.
+Typical accuracy is about ±0.1% moisture and typical analog range is 0-10% moisture and up to as much as 40%, subject to application.
 The outputs can be adjusted to optimize PLC or recording requirements.